dillonHe/EasyEDA-Documents/Tutorial/Introduction.md

 -  The Preview Dialog has a resizing handle in the bottom right corner.

-  -The Preview Dialog can’t be closed but double clicking on the top banner will roll up the panel or you can click the top right corner `—` .
+  -The Preview Dialog can't be closed but double clicking on the top banner will roll up the panel or you can click the top right corner `—` .
 Double clicking top banner again toggles it back to the selected size.

   ![](images/213_Introduction_UI_PreviewDialog.png)